Monday, June 8, 2009

 image by rees

-North Korea would use nuclear weapons in a 'merciless offensive'from
+North Korea would use nuclear weapons in a 'merciless offensive'

 North Korea today said it would use nuclear weapons in a "merciless offensive" if provoked — its latest bellicose rhetoric apparently aimed at deterring any international punishment for its recent atomic test blast.